Ellestial/100-days-of-code/log.md

 **Thoughts**: Today went much much better.
 In the end, the biggest (or only?) distinction between forEach() and map() is that map() returns a new array and uses the return keyword.
 It feels good getting through all the array methods, too.
 Going to review them tomorrow, and then jump into string methods.

 **Links to work:** None.

+## Day 34: February 10, 2018

+**Today's Progress**: Reviewed the array methods and started on learning string methods (which I think will go quicker than arrays did).
+Also tackled some algorithm challenges on Codebyte.com

+**Thoughts**: I feel like I'm moving a lot slower than earlier weeks, but I know learning this information will be very necessary to me understanding how everything fits together.
+I think I need to actively have a few challenges to tackle daily to help flex my coding muscles in addition to me reading.

+**Links to work:** None.